 he Principal Investigator is in the best position to select a subrecipient that will be included in a proposal.
 The Principal Investigator has a responsibility to ensure the subrecipient selected has the technical capabilities to perform the work and the proposed budget is reasonable.

 For all proposed subawards that will be included in a UVM proposal, Principal Investigators are asked to obtain from the subrecipient, an administratively approved subaward proposal.
 This authorized subaward proposal shall be submitted to SPA with the UVM proposal package.

 At a minimum, a subrecipient's proposal should include the following:

 1. Endorsement from the subrecipient’s Authorized Official.
 This endorsement is provided in many different formats.
 For example, signed budget pages, a letter of intent that covers the subcontract proposal, or a signed agency cover sheet or face page.

-2. A clear Statement of Work to be performed by the subrecipient.
+2. A clear Statement of Work (SOW) to be performed by the subrecipient.

-- Is the section of a subaward that describes the work to be undertaken by the subrecipient
+- The SOW describes the activities or aims to be undertaken by the subrecipient.

 3. A corresponding Budget and Budget Justification

 4. A completed UVM Subrecipient Commitment & Audit Certification Form, unless subrecipient is participating in the FDP Expanded Clearinghouse Project.

 FDP Participating Organizations have agreed to review each other's published profiles in lieu of sending/receiving individual subrecipient commitment forms containing the information posted on their profile.
 Minor exchanges of data that are transaction/subaward specific (e.g., such as an IRB approval, Statement of Work, or budget) may occur between the pass-through entity and the subrecipient, provided that such exchanges do not require completion of data already appearing on the entity's published profile.